Entheogenic use of cannabis: Indian subcontinent

-Cannabis was often consumed in weddings or festivals honoring Shiva, who is said to have brought it down from the Himalayas.
-It is still offered to Shiva in temples on Shivaratri day, while devotional meetings called bhajans, although not necessarily associated with Shiva, are occasions for devotees to consume the drug liberally.
+It is still offered to the Lord Shiva in temples on Shivaratri day, while devotional meetings called bhajans, although not necessarily associated with Shiva, are occasions for devotees to consume the drug liberally.
 Yogis or sadhus along with other Hindu mystics have been known to smoke a mixture of cannabis sativa and tobacco in order to enhance meditation.
 This is particularly common during the festival of Diwali and Kumbha Mela.

 There are three types of cannabis used in the Indian subcontinent.
 The first, bhang, a type of cannabis edible, consists of the leaves and plant tops of the marijuana plant.
 It is usually consumed as an infusion in beverage form, and varies in strength according to how much cannabis is used in the preparation.
 The second, ganja, consisting of the leaves and the plant tops, is smoked.
 The third, called charas or hashish, consists of the resinous buds and/or extracted resin from the leaves of the marijuana plant.
 Typically, bhang is the most commonly used form of cannabis in religious festivals.

 In Tantric Buddhism, which originated in the Tibeto-Himalayan region, cannabis serves as an important part of a traditional ritual (which may or may not also include sexual intercourse).
 Cannabis is taken to facilitate meditation and also heighten awareness of all aspects of the ceremony, with a large oral dosage being taken in time with the ceremony so that the climax of the "high" coincides with the climax of the ceremony.